sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 In that conversation, the most important and relevant question I asked was, "I'm a Jamf admin.
 Tell me what I need to change about my mindset as we move forward with this project."

 That set Nate and Mike back a bit.
-They took a few minutes to answer.
+They took a few seconds to answer.
 I don't recall the exact words, but here's the gist of what I remember: "Forget what you know as a Jamf admin.
 There are a lot of bad habits to unlearn.
 Come at this from the perspective of learning something completely new."

 There was more, but I don't recall all of it.
 I may have been too busy visualizing all of the value of my past experience slowly circling the drain.

+Oh - Mike said something about idempotence.
+I remember that too.

 That's a freaking sea change if ever there is one.